contentful/create-contentful-extension/README.md

 The extension will automatically reload if you make changes to the code.

 **Note about https:** Parcel uses a self-signed certificate to [enable https on the dev server](https://parceljs.org/cli.html#enable-https).
 If the extension doesn't load or shows a security warning, open [https://localhost:1234](https://localhost:1234) in a new window and add an exception.
 When you go back to Contentful and reload the page, the security warning should be gone.
+On Firefox you might have to do the same for [https://localhost:65117](https://localhost:65117) (the websocket port) to get hot reloading to work.

 ### `npm run build`